 Murphy Randle presented a case where he was using too many ports which was resulting in fragmented code.
 He discussed how port is based on Actor Model and once we get that then using port would be much easier.
 He also showed refactored code.

-Murphy also runs Elm Town Podcast.
+Murphy also runs Elm Town Podcast (Link is not available).
 Listen to episode 13 to know more about Ports.

 Keynote by Richard Feldman